Mastering the Art of Layered Lobs for Effortless Style

 - Point-Cutting Scissors

-Each type serves a specific purpose; for instance, thinning shears are crucial for removing bulk without sacrificing shape, while precision cutting scissors allow for sharp, clean lines.
-It is essential for stylists to maintain these tools regularly, ensuring they remain sharp and effective for optimal performance.
+Each type serves a specific purpose: thinning shears are crucial for removing bulk without sacrificing shape, while precision-cutting scissors allow for sharp, clean lines.
+Stylists need to maintain these tools regularly to ensure they remain sharp and effective.

 Core Components for Styling Layered Lobs